Master of Arts (MA)

 Professional Responsibilities Requirement: Although scholarship is sometimes perceived as a private activity conducted by an individual housed “in an ivory tower,” a contemporary commitment to art history, on the contrary, involves professional responsibilities and professional practice of the discipline that extend beyond the classroom setting.
 At SJSU such responsibilities would involve supporting the program and, specifically, events sponsored by your student organization, the AHA, by attending the symposium, for example, and also by exchanging ideas about your own work about current issues in the discipline.
 Other practices could include museum memberships, membership in the College Art Association and affiliated professional societies, travel to exhibitions, proposing papers to conferences, working (for example, for the VRC or as a reader or graduate assistant) or completing an internship (for example, at a museum) and comparable “résumé-building” activities.
 The format for reporting on your practice is a comprehensive résumé to be provided to the faculty at the time of the first-year review and again at the time of taking Part II of the Comprehensive Exam and advancing to candidacy for the degree.

-May Review (“first-year” or “first-semester” review): Beginning in May 2007, faculty and students will dedicate the first Friday in May to public discussion of student progress through the degree program—with time also for faculty to share news of their current professional work and areas of expertise.
+May Review (“first-year” or “first-semester” review): Faculty and students dedicate the first Friday in May to public discussion of student progress through the degree program—with time also for faculty to share news of their current professional work and areas of expertise.
 The purposes here are, again, to extend the professional practice of Art History beyond the usual classroom setting and to develop our scholarly community.
 In advance of the May Review, all currently-enrolled students will be asked to provide a short portfolio containing examples of current papers and a current résumé) for a faculty review.
 On the day of the review first-year students (and those who have not previously introduced their work to the faculty as a whole) will be asked to give a brief presentation of their current work and to discuss preliminary ideas for the thesis and/or about the intended area of specialization.

 The Foreign Language Exam is an hour-long reading comprehension test: you will be given a passage in the relevant language of your choice and have an hour (with dictionary, if you wish) to write out a translation of as much of the passage as possible into English.
 A written translation requires a degree of precision that you would not necessarily need for the casual reading of journal articles in your research; the purpose of this exam is to ensure that students will be able to access needed information and to interpret it accurately.
 Unless you are already fluent in the language you will need for your research, you should initiate practice of your language as soon as admitted to the program; most graduate programs require French or German due to the extensive scholarship conducted in these languages.
 Grad students receive no units for lower-division language (or other) study, so the length of time you spend in the program may depend in part on your language preparation.
 You can schedule this exam through the Art History Advisor at any time during any semester and may retake the exam twice if necessary.